Table of Contents

 Flooding Hotspots During El Niño

-- California coastal communities: Increased storm surge, high tide overlap, and heavy rainfall lead to coastal flooding and erosion.
+- California Coastal Communities: Intense storm surges combined with high tides and heavy precipitation cause coastal flooding and accelerate shoreline erosion.

-- Texas Gulf Coast: Persistent rainfall can cause riverine flooding, especially in the Colorado, Brazos, and Trinity River basins.
+- Texas Gulf Coast: Persistent rainfall events increase riverine flooding risk in major basins such as the Colorado, Brazos, and Trinity Rivers.

-- Southeast states (Georgia, Florida, Carolinas): Enhanced moisture feeds thunderstorms and tropical systems, raising flood risk even outside hurricane season.
+- Southeast States (Georgia, Florida, Carolinas): Enhanced moisture availability fuels thunderstorms and tropical cyclone activity, elevating flood threats even outside the peak hurricane season.

 La Niña’s Domains: Colder, Wetter Northern Regions and Southern Drought